Breathable

 Solution

 Replace abstract UI with character-driven animation.
-Each breathing technique gets a distinct character whose shape and motion communicate rhythm without instruction.
+Each breathing technique is presented through a distinct character whose shape and motion communicate rhythm.

 Impact